Coronavirus: Players cleared to return to training in Spain next week

-Those restrictions are being gradually eased and Sanchez on Tuesday announced players will be allowed to train on their own at club facilities from the start of next week.
+Those restrictions are being gradually eased and Sanchez announced players will be allowed to train on their own at club facilities from the start of next week.

 There was no word on when the season might be able to resume, with a potential June return talked of despite warnings from the likes of FIFA's medical chief Michel D'Hooghe that there should be no matches until late August or September.